2022 results, write-up

 View from the gazebo, facing northeast.
 From this vantage, a spectator can see runners for the first and last quarter mile of the course.

-After passing the gazebo, runners make two hard rights onto a dirt path toward the south restroom.
-You may pass to either side of the restroom building.
+After passing the gazebo, runners make a 90 degree right on a dirt access road towards the south restroom.
+You may pass to either side of the restroom building (the restroom entrance is on the east side).
 Continue another 30 yards on dirt road to the South Bridge.
 Left across the Bridge, about 80 yards to Oak Street.
 Right on Oak Street.

 Head downstream on Oak Street for 0.30 miles.
 Then turn right onto a narrow footpath for 30 yards, dropping towards the Middle Bridge (the bridge is just visible in this photo).
 Do NOT cross the bridge.
 Instead, turn left on the Uncompahgre River Walk, keeping the river to your right.

 Follow the River Walk about a mile downstream, passing the North Restroom and reaching the North Bridge.

 Depending on the season, Bridalveil Falls is visible from here.

 A few feet off the path.